ModdingMachine/firebase-airtable-auth-app/README.md

 - Real-time sync of profile changes with Airtable
 - New signups can provide name and phone at registration
 - Airtable record created automatically on first login
+- All profile updates are automatically logged to UserLogs table
+- Audit trail tracks both self-updates and admin changes to user profiles

 ### Admin Features
 - Search and manage all users